 Louise Dimiceli-Mitran, MA, LCPC, MT-BC, FAMI

-1. GIM Level I: Introduction to the Bonny Method of GIM and Focused Music Imagery.
+1. GIM Level I: Introduction to the Bonny Method of GIM and Focused Music Imagery (FMI).

 2. Professional Training in Focused Music Imagery (FMI).
 FMI is based on the premise that short contained music experiences are a powerful way to bring the benefits of music-evoked imagery to a broad range of individuals for personal growth, supportive and reeducative psychotherapy, wellness and spiritual enhancement.
 This certificate program consists of two seminars on FMI applications for individual and group therapy.
 FMI Training is prerequisite for the Advanced GIM Internship and may also be taken as a stand-alone training.
 (Formerly Level II.)

 3. Advanced Training in the Bonny Method of GIM: The Internship.
-The Internship is a 2 1/2 to 3 year program leading to eligibility for Fellow of the AMI.
-(Formerly Level III.)
+The Internship is a comprehensive 2 1/2 to 3 year program leading to eligibility for Fellow of the AMI.
+Major areas of learning are understanding the dynamics of the transformational power of music, development of guiding skills in various states of consciousness, myth and archetype, GIM and spirituality (Formerly Level III.)